$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Langevin deformation of flows on Wasserstein space

-\end{theorem} {\it Proof}.
-Theorem \ref{Th-LL-T1} can be proved by straightforward extending the argument used in the proof of Theorem \ref{Th-B-2} to the Wasserstein space $P_2^\infty(M, \mu)$ equipped with Otto's infinite dimensional Riemannian metric.
-To save the length of the paper, we omit the detail here. $\square$
+The second dissipation formula in Theorem \ref{Th-LL-T1} can be proved by straightforwardly extending the argument used in the proof of Proposition \ref{Th-B-2} to the Wasserstein space $P_2^\infty(M, \mu)$ equipped with Otto's infinite dimensional Riemannian metric.
+To save the length of the paper, we omit the detail here. \epf